 - Anything else that already describes their work! (e.g., donor thank you letters, etc.)

 In total, the Women’s Foundation COVID-19 / Wildfires Response Fund has granted $773,000 to 88 organizations across the state between March 2020 and April 2021.
-Twenty-two organizations are based outside of the Portland Metro area and / or have a statewide scope.
+Thirty-four organizations are based outside of the Portland Metro Tricounties area and twenty-three have a statewide scope.

 DOWNLOAD MAP PDF (with grantee partners listed)